seratch/kotliquery/README.md

     null.param<String>(), null.param<String>())
 ```

-This can be useful in situations similar to one described [here](https://www.postgresql.org/message-id/6ekbd7dm4d6su5b9i4hsf92ibv4j76n51f@4ax.com).
+This functionality is particularly useful in the situations like [the ones dsecribed here](https://www.postgresql.org/message-id/6ekbd7dm4d6su5b9i4hsf92ibv4j76n51f@4ax.com).

 #### Working with Large Dataset

-`#forEach` allows you to make some side-effect in iterations.
-This API is useful for handling large `ResultSet`.
+The `#forEach` allows you to work with each row with less memory consumption.
+With this way, your application code does not need to load all the query result data in memory at once.
+This feature is greatly useful when you load a large number of rows from a database table by a single query.

 ```kotlin
 session.forEach(queryOf("select id from members")) { row ->